laohana/laohana/README.md

 #### Brazilian Designer & Front-End Developer that loves to create 💻🇧🇷

 🎓 I'm graduated in Internet Systems.<br/>
-👩🏼‍💻 Currently working as a Freelancer Graphic Designer and Front End Developer.<br/>
+👩🏼‍💻 Currently working at my own company, creating digital experiences and creative strategies for brands. <br/>
-✏️ I'm currently learning everything.<br/>
+✏️ I'm currently learning UI/UX Design + React and improving my HTML, CSS and Javascript skills.<br/>
-👊🏼 In 2021 I want to contribute to open projects and find a great new job.
+👊🏼 In 2021 I want to make good oportunities with coding.<br/>

 ### Connect with me: